kilari-raja/CSV-anomaly-detector/README.md

 		The above set of rules also apply for --columns

-	<b>Note :</b>
+<b> Note </b>
 	If you are using compound words (more than a word ex. first name), please make sure it is enclosed inside quotes.

 	python automation.py executeColumns --filename=mock.csv --columns=first name  (WON'T WORK)

 	python automation.py executeColumns --filename=mock.csv --columns="first name" (WORKS LIKE A CHARM)